-Psychic abilities can be nullified - thwarted by the mental energies of another psyker.
-An enemy psyker may attempt to nullify the power if he is directly affected by that psychic power.
-This is a free action and so does not stop the enemy character from taking any further actions that turn and can be done even if the psyker has already used up all of his actions for the turn.
-The other player must declare that he is attempting to nullify the power when you declare that your psyker is using the psychic ability.
+Psychic abilities can be nullified - thwarted by the menu energies of another psyker.
+Any enemy psyker may attempt a nullify the power.
+This is a free action and so does not stop the enemy character from taking any further actions that turn and enbe done even if the psyker has already used up all of his actions for the turn.
+The other player must declare that he is attempting a nullify the power when you declare that your psyker is using the psychic ability.
 The nullifying psyker takes a Willpower test.
-The amount he passes the test by is a negative modifier to the psyker's chances of using his power.
+The amount he passes the test by is a negative modifier to the psyker' chances of using his power.
 For example, if a psyker with a Willpower of 75 rolls 56, this is a negative modifier of -19 to the enemy psyker's Willpower roll.
 Nullifying a power has the same risk of psychic overload (see above) as using a psychic power.